-David Skinner (you can call him slim) – Associate Editor (water quality guru, kayaker, outdoor adventurer) is a normal guy.
-With a wife and two kids adventure comes in small doses.
+David Skinner (you can call him slim) – Associate Editor (water quality guru, kayaker, outdoor adventurer, tough mudder-er) is a normal guy.
+With a real job, a wife & two kids, adventure has to come close to home.
 It’s a good thing he lives in Northern California where a short drive in any direction will land him near the water, a beach, or a mountaintop.
-His passion for adventure comes from a childhood in the Trinity Alps, and a few trips to distant shores.
-With about 10 years of paddling behind him and mountains all around him, he’s ready to share a fun take on what makes this world a wonderful place to explore – one piece of gear at a time.
-Contact him at firstname.lastname@example.org
+His passion for adventure comes from a growing up in the Trinity Alps, and a few trips to the other side of the world.
+With about 10 years of paddling behind him and mountains all around him, he’s ready to share a fun take on what makes this world a wonderful place to explore – one adventure at a time.
+Contact him at email@example.com

 Katie Levy - (hiker, backpacker, occasional climber, CrossFit junkie) loves sharing her passion for playing outside with anyone willing to listen.
 Though currently based in Philadelphia, spending her formative years in Upstate New York and a two year stint in Alaska fostered a lifelong passion for the outdoors.
 After 13 years as a competitive swimmer, she followed that passion on backpacking trips in the Adirondacks, on sub-zero winter hikes in the Chugach Mountains, and up Mount Rainier.
 These days, if she’s not out on the trail, you’ll find working on her other passion, Adventure-Inspired, or getting her WOD on at CrossFit Love.
 Contact her at email@example.com